extension-js/docs/Getting Started/Create Your First Extension.md

 ```

-These scripts are the main scripts used by `extension-create` for development mode.
+These scripts are the main scripts used by `Extension` for development mode.
 To preview your extension, let load it for the first time.

 ```
 npm run dev